|Table of contents|

 Understand The Lighting

-No matter what type of commercial photography you’re doing; one thing is certain: the best light is dependent on the situation.
-In some cases, natural light will produce better results while in others you might need a few artificial lights to make a flattering image.
+No matter what type of commercial photography you’re doing, one thing is sure: the best light is dependent on the situation.
+In some cases, natural light will produce better results.
+In others, you might need a few artificial lights to make a flattering image.

 Practice Prop Styling

 If your dream is to shoot product or food photography, then knowing how to properly style a photo is a must.
-Experiment and practice in your own free time to ensure the final photos are aesthetically pleasing both to your client and their clients or customers.
+Experiment and practice in your own free time.
+More, ensure the final photos are aesthetically pleasing both to your client and their clients or customers.

 Commercial photography is a lucrative opportunity that encompasses several different sub-genres.
-With the tips shared in this article, the right equipment, and a bit of practice, you’ll be well on your way towards becoming a commercial photography pro.
+With the tips shared in this article, the right equipment, a bit of practice, and the Modula plugin installed, you’ll be well on your way towards becoming a commercial photography pro.

-You might also be interested in learning how to create an authenticity certificate for your photography, how to watermark your photos or using aerial photography to build up your portfolio.
+It may also interest you how to create an authenticity certificate for your photography, how to watermark your photos, or using aerial photography to build up your portfolio.